IDAES/idaes-pse/docs/getting_started/index.rst

 ..

-    .. note:: If you are not able to successfully run the ``idaes get-extensions`` command due to network security settings or another reason, you can download binary release files from https://github.com/IDAES/idaes-ext/releases, and extract
+    .. note:: If you are not able to successfully run the ``idaes get-extensions`` command due to network security settings or another reason, you can download binary release files from
-              them in the directory indicated by the ``idaes bin-directory`` command.
-You will need both the ``idaes-lib-*`` and ``idaes-solvers-*`` files appropriate for you operating system.
+              https://github.com/IDAES/idaes-ext/releases, and extract them in the
+              directory indicated by the ``idaes bin-directory`` command.
+You will need both the ``idaes-lib-*`` and ``idaes-solvers-*`` files appropriate for your operating system.

 ..